- 🍍 Most dogs love the taste of pineapples.

 - Vitamins A, B6, E, K;

-Sounds paw-fect, right?
+Sounds paw-fect, right? 🍍

 Fresh Pineapple for Your Dog

 Feeding Rocky raw pineapple for quite some time might amaze you how much better he’s looking.
 His fur is softer, he wags his tail more (thanks to natural sugar), and he has a lot of energy.
 You can safely feed your pup pineapples as long as it’s only a few chunks per serving.
 Never offer too much, moderation is key!
 Wag your tails if you agree!

 Possible Side Effects After Eating Pineapple

 Additionally, dried pineapple is not advisable for dogs, as it contains a lot of artificial sweeteners which are bad for a dog’s digestive system, especially for dogs that have diabetes or are obese.
 There is also a choking hazard associated with feeding dogs pineapple skin, so it’s best to avoid feeding the hard rind.
-Be mindful of how much human foods your dog is eating, and make sure only give them the safe ones.
+Be mindful of how much human food your dog is eating, and make sure only to give them the safe ones.

 Can Your Dog Eat Canned Pineapple?

 If you have been wondering: Can dogs eat pineapple that is canned, the answer is a resounding no!
 Dogs cannot eat canned pineapple because it is too sweet.
 The pineapple juice inside the can has too much sugar and is dangerous for a dog’s health.
 If you want to give your dog a healthy treat, feed them raw pineapple instead.
 Fresh pineapple is healthy for dogs and has a good amount of vitamin C.

 Frozen Pineapple and Other Dog Treats

 If you want to reward your dog with a tasty treat, why not try pureed pineapple?
 There are many healthy fruit salads that can be given to dogs as well.
 Can dogs eat pineapple that is frozen?
 Yes!
 Frozen treats are also available for those hot summer days when your pup is panting and begging for something cool.
 One thing you should know about these delicious desserts is that they should not contain sugar or artificial additives.

-Fun Facts about Pineapple and Dogs
+Fun Facts About Pineapple and Dogs

 Pineapples have been shown to contain an anti-inflammatory enzyme called bromelain.
 It is possible that this chemical could help control some behavior problems, like eating poop!
 However, there isn’t enough evidence yet, so we can’t guarantee whether adding pineapples will stop your pup from consuming stool entirely – though many dog owners believe it does anyway, because their dogs never seem interested in playing with stools after eating fresh pineapples.
 Feed pineapple to your pup and let us know what you think!